rouskinlab/RNA_data/README.md

 %dotenv env
 ```

  The point of using environment variables is to ensure the privacy of your huggingface token.
-Make sure to add your `env` file to your `.gitignore`.
+Make sure to add your `env` file to your `.gitignore`, so your HuggingFace token doesn't get pushed to any public repository.

 ### Import data with ``import_dataset``